kirbyjudd/python-challenge/README.md

 The final script prints to the terminal and exports the file as a text file into an "analysis" folder.

-For the scond challenge, <b>PyPoll</b>, I had to create a Python script that analyzed the election results of a small, rural town.
+For the second challenge, <b>PyPoll</b>, I had to create a Python script that analyzed the election results of a small, rural town.
 I was given a dataset with three columns that included "Voter ID," "County", and "Candidate".

 The challenge was to create a Python script to analyze the vote and calculate: